ganbarodigital/php-the-missing-bits/docs/types/index.md

-[GetObjectTypes](GetObjectTypes.html) | returns a list of all strict PHP types for a given object [GetNumericType](GetNumericType.html) | returns which PHP `integer` or `double` a given value might be [GetPrintableType](GetPrintableType.html) | `gettype()` for error logging / exception messages [GetStringTypes](GetStringTypes.html) | returns a list of all strict PHP types for a given string
+[GetObjectTypes](GetObjectTypes.html) | returns a list of all strict PHP types for a given object [GetNumericType](GetNumericType.html) | returns which PHP `integer` or `double` a given value might be [GetPrintableType](GetPrintableType.html) | `gettype()` for error logging / exception messages [GetStrictTypes](GetStrictTypes.html) | returns a list of all strict PHP types for a given value or variable [GetStringTypes](GetStringTypes.html) | returns a list of all strict PHP types for a given string